svalqui/svalqui.github.io/pages/notes_linux.md

     Ctrl+b o Go to the next pane
     Ctrl+b ; Toggle between the current and previous pane Ctrl+b x Close the current pane
+    Ctrl+b ] , enter in scroll mode, the you can use the arrows 'q' to quit scroll mode
 ```
 ## VirtualBox
 Install